Italian invasion of France: Italian offensive (21–24 June)

 On 19 June, General Roatta wrote to Army Group West that "it might be that there are French troops in the fortifications, but it is probable that the mobile troops, situated in the rear, are already in retreat."
 These false beliefs about retreat did not trickle down to the front commanders, but belief in low French morale did.
 Some Italian officers jokingly lectured their troops on how to behave with the French girls.
 Thus, when the main offensive began, the Italians, led by overconfident officers, advanced in orderly columns into the range of the French forts.

-On 19 June, Mussolini ordered his generals to seek contact with the enemy, and at 2050 hours Roatta sent a directive to "undertake small offensive operations immediately [and t]o make contact with the enemy everywhere, to decisively harass enemy forces as harshly as possible."
+On 19 June, Mussolini ordered his generals to seek contact with the enemy, and at 2050 hours Roatta sent a directive to "undertake small offensive operations immediately" and "make contact with the enemy everywhere, to decisively harass enemy forces as harshly as possible."
 The main offensive was to begin "as soon as possible [and] no later than 23 June" (al più presto possibile ... non oltre il 23 corrente).
 On the morning of 20 June, Mussolini told Badoglio to start the offensive immediately by the next morning, stating "I do not want to suffer the shame of the Germans occupying Nice and remitting it to us."
 Badoglio ordered Graziani: "Tomorrow, the 21st, at the commencement of action at 0300 hours, the First and Fourth Armies will whole-heartedly attack along the entire front.
 Goal: penetrate as deeply as possible into French territory."
 At 1745 hours that day, Graziani ordered Army Group West:

 The Germans have occupied Lyon, it must be categorically avoided that they arrive first at the sea.
 By three-o'-clock tonight [i.e., 3:00 a.m.], you must attack along the whole front from the Little Saint Bernard to the sea (per questa notte alle 3 dovete attaccare su tutta la fronte dal San Bernardo al mare).
 The air force will contribute by mass bombardment of the fortifications and cities.
 The Germans, during the day tomorrow and the day after, will send armoured columns originating from Lyon in the direction of Chambéry, Saint-Pierre de Chartreuse and Grenoble.